 Davies is a recipient of fellowships from the Guggenheim Foundation, the National Endowment for the Arts and the Fine Arts Work Center in Provincetown.
 He is a 2008 recipient of the PEN/Malamud award.

 Born in Britain in 1966 to Welsh and Chinese parents, Davies now makes his home in the U.S..
-He has taught at the University of Oregon and Emory University and is now on the faculty of the MFA Program in Creative Writing at the University of Michigan in Ann Arbor.subscribe to Ploughshares?
+He has taught at the University of Oregon and Emory University and is now on the faculty of the MFA Program in Creative Writing at the University of Michigan in Ann Arbor.Might we be so bold as to suggest that you subscribe to Ploughshares?